COSC3020/quicksort-pivot-Hrics12/README.md

 Well assuming the "good" pivot is the center of the array then choosing the first, middle and last elements would give you a probability that the median is in the middle, then 50% of the sorted array is higher.

+If the array is randomly ordered then each of the three elements is equally likely to be the smallest, middle, or largest of the three.
+The probability that the median of these three elements is in the middle 50% of the sorted array is 1 because the median of three numbers is always in the middle 50% of those numbers.